csci312a-s18/fp-middrides/README.md

 ## Secrets

-2 evironment variables are passed using Heroku config vars.
+2 environment variables are passed using Heroku config vars.
 A Google API Key and MongoDB URI are required environment variables.